laurarnichols/defectCrossSections/EnergyTabulator/README.md

   exportDirFinalFinal = 'path-to-relaxed-final-charge-state-export'

   !
-Parameters for change in energy eCorrect = real						  ! size of energy correction in eV; default 0.0 refBand = integer						! band location of WZP reference carrier CBMorVBMBand = integer      ! band for CBM (for electrons) or VBM (for holes)
+Parameters for change in energy eCorrectTot = real				  ! size of total-energy correction in eV; default 0.0 eCorrectEigF = real				  ! size of correction to eig diff to final state in eV; default 0.0 eCorrectEigRef = real			  ! size of correction to eig diff to ref carrier in eV; default 0.0 refBand = integer						! band location of WZP reference carrier CBMorVBMBand = integer      ! band for CBM (for electrons) or VBM (for holes)